William Hulme (British Army officer): Post Office

 Hulme was appointed by Governor George Grey as the first Postmaster for the Province of Auckland from 1 January 1854 but received less support in the idea of an appointment to Postmaster-General for New Zealand.

 Death

 William Hulme died on Tuesday, 21 August 1855, in his 68th year and was buried with military honours in Symonds Street Cemetery on Friday, 24 August.
 The New-Zealander wrote:

 The late Lieut.
 Col. Hulme was a fine specimen of a thorough English soldier; intrepid and cool on all occasions.
 In 1849 he sold out of the service, and returned to Auckland, where to the hour of his death, he was all along held in the highest estimation as an upright and honourable colonist.

+His former residence in Parnell, now known as Hulme Court, is identified as a Historic Place Category 1 by Heritage New Zealand.